Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification: Implications for Survey Design and Feature Engineering

 The block-level ablation shows that temporal features produce the largest performance degradation when removed.
 In particular, the global time span and band-dependent peak times are among the most critical variables in the compact model.

 This result implies that reliable classification depends strongly on how well the temporal evolution of the transient is sampled.
-A survey that measures only a few isolated flux points may recover the peak brightness but will not capture the rise time, decline rate, or relative timing between filters, which appear to be essential for distinguishing Type Ia supernovae from other transient classes.
+A survey that measures only a few isolated flux points may recover the peak brightness but will not capture the temporal structure of the light curve, including the overall duration and the relative timing of flux evolution across different bands.
+Although explicit rise and decline rates are not directly used as features in the present model, these aspects are indirectly encoded through quantities such as the total time span and band-dependent peak times.
+These temporal descriptors are found to be essential for distinguishing Type Ia supernovae from other transient classes.

 From an observational standpoint, this suggests that cadence is at least as important as depth for classification purposes.

-A moderately deep survey with good temporal coverage may outperform a deeper survey with sparse sampling when the goal is photometric typing rather than detection.
+A moderately deep survey with good temporal coverage may outperform a deeper survey with sparse sampling when the goal is photometric typing under fixed observational resources.
+However, in practice, survey design must balance both detection and classification requirements.
+Deep observations are essential for detecting high-redshift Type Ia supernovae, which are critical for cosmological studies.
+The present result should therefore be interpreted as highlighting the importance of cadence for classification performance, rather than suggesting that survey depth is unimportant.
+An optimal survey strategy must jointly consider depth, cadence, and multi-band coverage to enable both reliable detection and accurate photometric classification.